 WAIT LIST C.A.R.E.S.
 SERVICES

-Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding for temporary, one-time services for individuals on the DSPD waiting list (as of September 1, 2020) are now available.
-These services will be available until December 30, 2020 to individuals who have a specific need due to the COVID-19 pandemic.
+Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding for temporary, one-time services for individuals on the DSPD waiting list (as of September 1, 2020) were available September through December 30, 2020 to individuals who had a specific need due to the COVID-19 pandemic.